 For couples, the retirement transition was likely stressful.

-Whether to stay put or where to move in retirement being a major source of that stress.
+Whether to stay put or where to move in retirement can be a major source of that stress.

-Your husband wants to retire and move, but you don’t.
+Does your husband want to retire and move, but you don’t?

-Envision the scenario where your husband announces one day that he is retiring, wants to sell the house, and finally realize the dreams that both of you held as a young couple.
+Envision a scenario where your husband announces one day that he is retiring, wants to sell the house, and finally realize the dreams that both of you held as a young couple.

 It may be visions of moving to the country and growing your own food, buying a farm and raising chickens, living self-sufficiently in a forest off the coast of Oregon, or in a cozy cabin in the woods where life is pure and simple.

-Let’s not exclude a seaside bungalow where you can swim, and fish, or an apartment in a bustling downtown within walking distance to your heart’s desire.
+Also, let’s not exclude a seaside bungalow where you can swim, and fish, or an apartment in a bustling downtown within walking distance of your heart’s desire.

 Your husband is gung-ho about the idea, but you are not.